SerialLain3170/adeleine/README.md

 ## Experiment with atari

 ### Motivation
-Watching results of experiments above, even with using adversarial loss, it seems that neural network falls local minimum.
-Some degrees of variations in color may exist, neural networks seem to learn to colorize single color to any regions in single character.
-I find it difficult to train mapping from line art to color image without hint.
-Therefore, I consider taking the hint, atari, as input of neural network.
+Considering the application systems of colorization, we need to colorize with designated color.
+Therefore, I try some methods that take the hint, atari, as input of neural network.

 ### Methods
 - [x] userhint